nebrius/reduxology/README.md

 None.

-### listen(actionType, listener)
+### createListener(actionType, listener)

-Listens for actions, without modifying them.
+Creates a listener for actions, without modifying them.
 This method is useful for connecting API calls to actions.

 **_Arguments:_**